gino/toast/README.md

 ### Making toasts disappear after a certain time

 To make toasts disappear after a certain amount of time, we have created a `useToastTimer` hook that easily handles all this functionality for you.
+To see this feature in action, please refer to our [example project](/examples/simple/components/ToastContainer.tsx#L50).

 ```tsx
 import { useToastTimer } from "@gino/toast"